1. Name and contact details of the person responsible for processing data and the company data protection officer

 - date and time of access,

-- webpage from which our website was accessed (referrer URL),
+- webpage from which our website is accessed (referrer URL),

 - browser used and, where appropriate, the computer operating system plus the name of your access provider.